dannykansas/edu/README.md

-# edu repo
+# Personal and Professional Education

-Ongoing education on various computer-y things.
+Ongoing education on various computer science-y things.

-See: Haskell, Python
+#Primary Goal:
+To avoid the sad state of creating a dozen repos every year on new languages and projects, knowing that only 25% of them will ever have more than one commit.
+This is a functional playground, and any serious work gets to graduate to it's own repo

+#Secondary Goal:
+To hold my dotfiles ;)